joone/fosscomics/content/posts/8. The Origins of Unix and the C Language/index.md

 ![](images/8_13.png)
 > "First we need to port the B language to the PDP-11, but there's a problem."

 In 1971, Ritchie began extending B with a character type and an explicit type system that included `int` and `char`.
-He also rewrote the compiler to generate PDP-11 machine code instead of threaded code.
+He also rewrote the compiler to generate PDP-11 machine code directly, instead of slower threaded code that invoked a sequence of prewritten low-level routines.
 He called the short-lived language NB, for "New B."[&lbrack;3&rbrack;][3]

 ![](images/8_14.png)
 > "Dennis, how's the B language porting going?" \
 > "There are a lot of problems.
-Characters are especially awkward on the PDP-11."
+B doesn't handle byte-sized characters well."

 ![](images/8_15.png)
 > "Why not tear B apart and fix it properly?" \